ai0/CSE7343_Project/README.md

 For deleting and inspecting, first find the target node, then remove the node from linked list and remove the PID from queue cache or display the node data in table format.

+This part code is implemented in `pcb.py` file.

 #### Execution Trace Screenshot

 ![](screenshot/pcb-02.png)